dddrrreee/cs140e-20win/labs/6-threads/README.md

 Recall we split threads into two types:

   - Non-preemptive threads run until they explicitly yield the processor.

-  - Pre-emptive threads only run until interrupted (e.g., by the expiration of their time-slice).
+  - Pre-emptive threads can be interrupted at any time (e.g., if their time slice expires, or a higher-priority thread becomes runnable, etc).

 Cooperative threads make preserving large invariants easy since, by default, all code is a critical section, only broken up when you yield